Mass stabbing: 2022 Saskatchewan stabbings

 On September 4, 2022, 29 people were stabbed, 11 of whom were killed, in at least thirteen locations in the James Smith Cree Nation and Weldon, Saskatchewan, Canada.
 Alerts relating to the incidents were extended to Manitoba and Alberta.
 Some of the victims were believed to have been targeted, while others were randomly attacked.
 On September 7, 2022, the suspect, identified as Myles Sanderson, was found and arrested near Rosthern.
-Shortly after being taken into custody, Sanderson died from self-inflicted injuries.
+Shortly after being taken into custody, Sanderson died from overdosing on cocaine.